-I’m in a Joe Job.
+I’m in a Joe Job and Underemployed.
 Help!

 You’re a salesclerk when you should be in the marketing department.
 Doing background research rather than writing the strategy.
 Being an assistant rather than a paralegal.
 Whatever it is, you’re in a job which not only doesn’t tax your skills but is downright boring.
+You are underemployed.
 You’d like to contribute at a higher level (with more money, of course).

 Unfortunately, early jobs in the work force often are well beneath your talents.
 This can also happen in summer jobs or short university job placements.